mishkajethwani/CSE-110-git-pages/index.md

 > "Yesterday is history, Tomorrow is a mystery but today is a gift that is why it is called a present"
 >
 >  -Master Oogway, Kung Fu Panda
-- I love travelling and want to exlore US more as it is my first time here.
-I have travelled to a lot of places outside.
+- I love travelling and want to exlore US more as it is my first time here, But I have travelled to a lot of places outside the US

 My top favorite destinations I have been to are: